 This time of year can create quite a bit of anxiety.
-Our therapists in Houston understands that the busyness of the holiday season leaves many people feeling quite anxious about everything.
+Our therapists understands that the busyness of the holiday season leaves many people feeling quite anxious about everything.
 You wonder whether or not you have enough money to buy the presents that you want for loved ones.
 You look at your holiday party schedule and aren’t sure if you can attend everything.
 Those are just two examples.
 For people who already have one or more forms of anxiety, they feel like it’s been amped up to extreme levels.
 Thankfully, there are some things that you can do to manage this anxiety.
 Here are five of them.

 1) Write Down Your Feelings